Logo of Lions Ground.

 Person studying newspaper clippings related to victimless crimes in a dimly lit room

 In the realm of criminal law, there exists a category of offenses that, while deemed illegal, directly harm neither the person nor the property of another.
-But what is a victimless crime?
+But what is a victimless ?

 A victimless crime, also referred to as a consensual crime, is a term used to define a class of illegal activities that do not directly harm the person or property of another individual.
 This type of crime involves actions that are considered criminal because they are prohibited by law, not because they inherently infringe on the rights of others or cause them harm.